-Now that I’ve gotten your curiosity up, I’ll let you know that the recipe was actually an Facebook Ad from the Kroger Stores.
+Now that I’ve gotten your curiosity up, I’ll let you know that the recipe was actually a Facebook Ad from Kroger Stores.
 This is a grocery store chain in our region that I actually shop at regularly (thus the targeted ads I’m sure lol).

 I was intrigued right away and clicked on the ad so I could check out the recipe because honestly, they had me at the word cornbread!

-Then that mixtures gets topped with one of those boxes of the sweet Jiffy Muffin Mix.
-A type of sweet cake like cornbread mixture.
+Then that mixture gets topped with one of those boxes of the sweet Jiffy Muffin Mix.
+A type of sweet cake-like cornbread mixture.

-Since I’m a Southern girl and grew up eating cornbread I loved this idea of using cornbread as a crust so I knew I had to find a way to convert their idea into some that was lower carb and gluten free.
+Since I’m a Southern girl and grew up eating cornbread I loved this idea of using cornbread as a crust so I knew I had to find a way to convert their idea into something lower carb and gluten free.

 Not to mention I needed to remove that sugar in cornbread!
 We all know sugar doesn’t belong in cornbread ya’ll!